A Study of St Peter’s Church Tower

 There is a chequered pattern high up on the west side of the tower that has assumed to have some connection with the Chequers Inn next door.
 However, a study of other similar towers in Essex and East Anglia reveals that this is a common decorative feature of Church towers known as chequered flint flushwork.
 Purleigh Church is a good local example.

-This door half way up the tower is said to be the oldest woodwork in the church and could well date from the time the tower was built.
+This door half way up the tower is said to be the oldest piece of woodwork in the church and could well date from the time the tower was built.

 There is also a stonemason’s mark on the inside of the wall on the ground floor in the ringing chamber.